galaxyproject/galaxy-hub/src/Community/Log/2016/index.md

 ---
-pagetitle: Log Entries for 2016
+title: Log Entries for 2016
 ---